Vodafone pleads guilty to some FibreX charges, will contest others

-Vodafone says it has pleaded guilty to 15 charges brought by the Commerce Commission over its "FibreX" service, but will contest a further 18 related to allegedly misleading marketing.
+Vodafone has pleaded guilty to nine charges brought by the Commerce Commission over its "FibreX" service, but will contest a further 18 related to allegedly misleading marketing.

 MORE: Commerce Commission opens investigation into Vodafone's 'unlimited' mobile plan

+The telco appeared in the Auckland District Court this morning and pleaded guilty to charges which allege that Vodafone's website misled consumers about the options of broadband services available at their addresses.

+The remaining charges relating to the advertising of Vodafone's Fibre X broadband service are still before the court.

-The guts of the telco's position is that it will now make it more clear on its website that people who live in FibreX areas also have the choice of UFB fibre.
+The guts of the Vodafone's position is that it will now make it more clear on its website that people who live in FibreX areas also have the choice of UFB fibre.

 But it will stick with the FibreX name.